AprilWei001/NIM/README.md

 Run RHE-mc with the supply of genotype, phenotype, and annotation files for whole-genome simulated data with

-        `RHEmc -g <genotype file> (e.g., qced)  -p <phenotype file> -annot <annotation file> -k 10 -jn 100  -o <output file>` *a simple bash script can loop through these*
+        `RHEmc -g <genotype file> (e.g., qced)  -p <phenotype file> -annot <annotation file> -k 10 -jn 100  -o <output file>`

 ### UKBB data
 Run RHE-mc with the supply of genotype, phenotype, coavariate and anonotation files for UKBB data.